ksy961224/tensorrt_demos_ros/README.md

 added some modification

-1> publish bbox data (conf, pixel xy of bbox, classnum )
+1> publish bbox data (conf, pixel xy of bbox, classnum ) to ROS topic

 2> rotate camera for jetracer kit